All About Isfahan the Florence of Iran

 Qajar Period and Zel al-Sultan in Esfahan

 During the Zand dynasty, Shiraz was made the capital city.
 Under the Qajar rulers, the capital was transferred to Tehran, and one of the worst periods in the history of Esfahan began.
 The situation was aggravated when Zel al-Sultan, Fathali Shah's eldest son, was appointed governor of the city.
 The great extravagances of his court had to be compensated for by local revenue.
-When people proved unwilling to pay the increased taxes, Zel al-Sultan found a way out in selling Safavid lands. artifacts, and even the trees from the boulevards to the people.
+When people proved unwilling to pay the increased taxes, Zel al-Sultan found a way out by selling Safavid lands. artifacts, and even the trees from the boulevards to the people.
 He encouraged the demolishing of most Safavid places; in those places that he spared, he changed the interior decorations.

 The period of Zel al-Sultan's governing was the first in the history of Esfahan that witnessed mass migration, particularly to Tehran.
 The economy declined, and very little construction was carried out.
 Most of the public buildings were created at the orders of rich merchants, such as Malek al-Tojjar, or persons of consequence, like Hajj Mohammad Hossein Sadr Esfahani.
 During the Pahlavi rule, the city and its principal monuments were to a certain extent restored.
 This process continues during the modern period.